jaxcore/bumblebee/README.md

 ## Documentation (Coming Soon)

 This is a brand new project with much more to come.

+There are some additional [examples](https://github.com/jaxcore/bumblebee/tree/master/examples) to try and many more are in the works.

 Use github's "watch" feature to stay tuned for updates!